arti0090/notification-task/README.md

 $ symfony serve
 ```

+- api documentation is on '/api' route

-Notifications should be logged to a log file (`var/log/notification.log`)
+- Notifications should be logged to a log file (`var/log/notification.log`)

 ## TIME LOG